Identifying Hazards and Communicating Risks

 Julie’s eye trouble

 Dr. Rao asks Julie a bit more about her activities around the time her eye problems began.
-She says she was cleaning out the basement, which was very dusty.
+She said she was cleaning out the basement, which was very dusty.
 She also used a cleaning product that she hadn’t used before and because it was cold outside she didn’t open the window.
 The day before cleaning the basement she had gone for a walk; it had been a windy day and some dust had blown into her eyes.

 Housing maintenance